-"My long term goal is to move into an executive leadership role: ideally a VP of Sales or Customer Success.
+"My long-term goal is to move into an executive leadership role: ideally a VP of Sales or Customer Success.
 That said, I know there is a long way to go to getting there, so my next goal is a management role.
-I love that you guys promote heavily from within and I look forward to the opportunity to rise through the ranks of the organization into an executive role."
+I love that you promote heavily from within and I look forward to the opportunity to rise through the ranks of the organization into an executive role."

 "My long-range career objective is to extend my post-secondary education to include a Masters' degree and eventually work my way into a Vice-Principal position.
 If my passion as an educator could influence other teachers, that would be my biggest dream."